Where Do I Get My Clients?

 #2 - Partner Up!

-Being a part of a group will enhance your life.
-What would Captain America be if he wasn't leading the Avengers?
-Still handsome, but without purpose.
-I've been in the same book club for three years, I volunteer, and I'm involved in the most important groups I can be: two large Facebook groups that are extremely specific in their demographics.
+I've been in the same book club for five years, I volunteer, and I make sure I surround myself with people of similar interests.
+I'm a part of two large Facebook groups that are extremely specific in their demographics.
 The first is a developer/designer only group, and the second is only for women in the Atlanta area.
-I built up a rapport in both groups by answering questions, being involved in their community, offering discounts, and building their trust - and then everything goes back to #1.
+I built up a rapport in both groups by answering questions, being involved in their community, offering discounts, and building their trust.
+Ladies tag me in posts needing my specific skill sets, and because I've worked with so many of them before, I get good recommendations.
+Boom, it goes back to #1.

 Things I Do NOT Do